Sort by:

 Planting Details

-- Spacing: Space plants 10–12 inches apart to allow room for their spreading habit.
+- Spacing: Space plants 24–36 inches apart for optimal growth.

 Care Instructions